Friday December 24, 2021

 How Cannabis Edibles Work

 It’s not enough to just chop some cannabis and stir it into the brownie mix.
-Unfortunately, the digestive system is unable to process raw marijuana plant matter to deliver THC.
+Unfortunately, the digestive system is unable to process raw marijuana plant matter to deliver THC and cannabis edibles must be carefully crafted for maximum efficacy.
 Unheated, in its natural state, cannabis is non-psychoactive – basically skunky lettuce.
 To experience THC (and other cannabinoids) from digested cannabis, the flower must be decarboxylated, which is done by simply heating it up.

 Luckily, decarboxylating weed is a very simple process, a little like making homemade apple or kale chips.
 Simply grind the weed and lay it on a baking pan without overlapping.